 The industry-recognised route to becoming Gas Safe registered is either to gain an ACS (Accredited Certification Scheme) qualification of competence in their chosen area (domestic gas, commercial gas, commercial catering or metering) which would include a core gas safety element and then the relevant appliances or other modules that reflect the work you will carry out or, a nationally recognised Level 3 Gas Qualification.
 This is outlined by IGEM in their standards of training in gas work.

-To work safely and legally in the industry, you must acquire several key qualifications:
+To work safely and legally in the industry, you must acquire several key qualifications.
+These all fall under the ACS umbrella of gas qualifications:

 Core Gas Qualifications